 The New Year is approaching.
 Time passes.
-The passage which is known as temporal is also the process of the evolution of the universe.
+The passage that is known as temporal is also the process of the evolution of the universe.
 There is a progressive march of the constituent elements of things in the passage of the time process.
-When a particular specialised occasion arises in this progression of the time process, we call that particular event or occasion by a designation as a 'New Year's Day', a 'birthday', a 'holy day', an 'occasion of celebration’ and some such nomenclature.
+When a particular specialised occasion arises in this progression of the time process, we designate that particular event or occasion as a 'New Year's Day', a 'birthday', a 'holy day', an 'occasion of celebration', or some such nomenclature.

-There are pressures exerted by the time process at different times of each march onwards, and one such pressure is what we call the commencement of a New Year.
-This novelty of the year that is to come is not connected merely with the numbers on the calendar that we have with us.
+There are pressures exerted by the time process at different times of its march onwards, and one such pressure is what we call the commencement of a New Year.
+This novelty of the year that is to come is not merely connected with the numbers on our calendar.
 It is something more than a mathematical event.
-It is not that we just count several days and when a certain number of days are over we say that the year is complete.
-Though that may be so, there is something more about it at the beginning of what we call a New Year.
+It is not that we just count the days and when a certain number of days are over we say that the year is complete.
+Though that may be so, there is something more about the beginning of what we call the New Year.
 Otherwise, if it does not have some supernormal significance, why do we make so much fuss about it, feel happy about it, and are exuberant when it comes?

-Anything that makes us feel happy, hopeful, and charges us with a noble expectation for the future is something more than the normal, something above the terrestrial—super-physical, not merely Earthly.
-Actually, nothing on the Earth can make us happy.
-If at some time, during some moments of our day, we seem to be happy occasionally, we should conclude that something not of the Earth is operating in us, because nothing merely Earth-earthly can satisfy us.
-This body, which is a part of this Earth, participates in the sorrows of the world and has all the characteristics of the Earth.
-The body, which is physical, cannot expect anything from this Earth more than what the Earth can give; and the Earth can give us only what this body has.
-If this body cannot make us happy, the Earth also cannot make us happy, because both these are made of the same substance—physical, material stuff.
-This body, this Earth which is matter, is not the reason behind our being sometimes happy in this world.
-There is a super-Earthly operation taking place in us, whether we know it or not.
-The transformations that are taking place within ourselves, within our own selves, are not always objects of our perception.
-We may know what is happening outside; we cannot know what is happening above us.
+Anything that makes us feel happy, hopeful, and charges us with a noble expectation for the future is something more than the normal, something above the terrestrial—super-physical, not merely earthly.
+Actually, nothing on the earth can make us happy.
+If at some time, during some occasional moments of our day, we seem to be happy, we should conclude that something not of the earth is operating in us, because nothing merely earthly can satisfy us.
+This body, which is a part of this earth, participates with the sorrows of the world and has all the characteristics of the earth.
+The body, which is physical, cannot expect anything more from this earth than what the earth can give; and the earth can give us only what this body has.
+If this body cannot make us happy, the earth also cannot make us happy, because both these are made up of the same substance—physical, material stuff.
+This body, this earth which is matter, is not the reason behind our sometimes being happy in this world.
+There is a super-earthly operation taking place in us, whether we know it or not.
+The transformations that are taking place within our own selves are not always objects of our perception.
+We may know what is happening outside us, but we cannot know what is happening above us.

-If for some reason or the other the world is celebrating the New Year, it is inspired by some feature operating in this world which is above the world.
+If the world is celebrating the New Year, it is inspired by some feature operating in this world which is above the world.
 To say the least, we may say this has an astronomical significance.
-The revolution of the planets around the Sun is of course taking place perpetually, day in and day out, and these revolutions, rotations of the planets in respect of the Sun which is their centre, have their hallmarks, their specific indications.
-Some aspects of this process of the revolution of the planets and the movement of the planets on their orbits are known as the houses of the zodiac.
+The revolution of the planets around the Sun, which is their centre, is of course taking place perpetually, day in and day out, and these revolutions have their hallmarks, their specific indications.
+One aspect is the houses of the zodiac.
 There are no built-up houses in the sky.
-They are only names that we give to certain occasions, significations arising at certain moments of time during the movement of these planets on their orbits; and we people, humans living on the Earth, have the direct impact of whatever the Earth does when it moves along its orbit.
-Without going too far into the astronomical significances of the influence exerted by the cumulative effect of the planetary system upon us on account of the fact of Earth itself being one of the planets, we may safely say that the New Year is one specific signpost in the process of the march of time, with special reference to the revolution of the Earth around the Sun and its influence on all creatures on it.
+They are only names that we give to certain occasions, significations arising at certain moments of time during the movement of the planets on their orbits; and we people, humans living on the Earth, are directly impacted by whatever the Earth does when it moves along its orbit.
+Without going too deep into the astronomical significances of the influence exerted by the cumulative effect of the planetary system upon us on account of the fact of Earth itself being one of the planets, we may safely say that the New Year is one specific signpost in the process of the march of time, with special reference to the revolution of the Earth around the Sun and its influence on all earthly creatures.

 I mentioned that the time process is also the evolutionary process.
 Everything moves; everything hurries forward; nothing is static in this world.
 Our own life as human beings is an example of this process.
 We were little children; we were babies.
 We have now grown into adults and old persons.
 Time has taken a toll upon us and constructed this body out of its own substance.
 This very body of ours is a time process—concentrated, as it were, in a visible form.
-We have not felt the movement of time when we have grown into adult beings from childhood.
-We can see the movement of a motorcar, of a boat on the river or something moving in front of us, but we are not able to see the movement of our own substance, which is this body, when it has moved from childhood to adulthood and so on.
-Evolution has taken place in our own self in the form of this growth of the personality.
+We have not felt the movement of time when we grew from children into adults.
+We can see the movement of a motorcar, of a boat on the river or something moving in front of us, but we are not able to see the movement of our own substance, which is this body, when it has moved from childhood to adulthood, and so on.
+Evolution has taken place in our own selves in the form of this growth of the personality.
 We have grown psychophysically.
-We thought in one way when we were little children and now we feel that we are more mature, that we are grown up individuals.
+We thought in one way when we were little children, and now we feel that we are more mature, that we are grown-up individuals.
 The body also has grown.
-The psychic apparatus together with the physical constitution have become different.
+The psychic apparatus, together with the physical constitution, have become different.
 Every atom in this universe moves in this manner.
 Restless is every atom, every particle of matter, every planet in the heavens, everything in the skies—what we call the heavenly bodies, the galaxies, the stars.
 What are the significances of these movements?
 Why should we grow?
 Why should anything move?
 What is the meaning of the passage of time?

-So this New Year that is before us, ahead of us, gazing at us, speaks to us in a language of blessing and gracious abundance.
-May we therefore collect our thoughts, bring our minds into a focus of attention and realise our true destiny—what we are really and what we are going to be in the future.
+Hence, this New Year that is before us, ahead of us, gazing at us, speaks to us in a language of blessing and gracious abundance.
+May we therefore collect our thoughts, bring our minds into a focus of attention, and realise our true destiny—what we are really, and what we are going to be in the future.
 May we not be caught up by the illusions of the time process.

-So, blessed is the New Year, and may we take this occasion especially to invoke the invisible presence of Worshipful Gurudev Sri Swami Sivanandaji Maharaj that the purpose for which we have come here to this Ashram, which is our Self-realisation, be fulfilled in our loving participation with the work of the whole cosmos in its Universal Self-realisation.
+Blessed is the New Year, and may we take this occasion to invoke the invisible presence of Worshipful Gurudev Sri Swami Sivanandaji Maharaj that the purpose for which we have come here to this Ashram, which is our Self-realisation, be fulfilled in our loving participation with the work of the whole cosmos in its universal Self-realisation.